fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * Use two terminal instances when editing/debugging YAML manifests.
 In one, keep `vi` open on the file you're editing.
 Save without exiting after each edit using `:w`.
 In the other terminal, run `kubectl create -f` or `kubectl apply -f` as appropriate on the saved file until it is accepted.

 * Know how to use the most common editing commands in `vi`, especially `Visual Line` which allows you to select a block of text, `y` (yank) for copy, `d` for cut, `p` for paste, and how to indent/outdent the selected block.
 Note that the copy/cut/paste commands operate on `vi`'s own paste buffer, _not_ the system clipboard.</br>See vim cheat sheet in the [links](#links) section of this document.

+* Know how to get the most out of `kubectl explain`.
+It can be much faster than looking up in the documentation.
+This is easier when you know the basics of the manifest schema.
+For example

+    ```
+    kubectl explain pod.spec.containers.livenessProbe
+    kubectl explain deployment.spec.strategy
+    ```

 # Exam Environment Configuration

 You are not allowed to paste any settings into the terminal (e.g. aliases, dotfiles etc) from another source.
 You must commit all these to memory and type them in at the beginning.